Can users register their own accounts for the private store?

 - Use the built-in Account page - Go to WooCommerce → Settings → Accounts and Privacy and enable the 'Allow customers to create an account on the "My account" page' option.
 This will display a registration and login form whenever a logged out user accesses the Account page.

 - (Optional) You can also choose where users are redirected after they register or log into their account.
 We recommend the Login & Register Redirect for WooCommerce plugin for this, as it lets you choose which page people are taken to after registering or logging in.
 By default, new users are taken to the Account page after creating an account - we think it's much more user-friendly to redirect them to the Shop page.
+Alternatively, if you're using Profile Builder to customize the registration page then it has an add-on for redirecting users after they login.

 Your customers will visit the register/login page, register for an account, and WordPress will then email them their login details.
 They can then login and access the private store.